vaido-world/7daystodie-dedicated-server/linux-tips/README.md

 Launch bash and use bash shell to get the command history working.
 By simply typing `bash`, and you will be able to use command history again.

+Also change the default shell for the users to `bash`.

 ![An example of the command history problem while connecting with ssh](image.png)